Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/15-post-link-recompile/DirectRecompileMakefile_Flow.md

 ./host.exe a.xclbin
 ```

-At the end of the simulation, the following message is displayed:
+At the end of the simulation, the following message displays:

 ```
 mm2s (DataIn1) completed with status(4)